“London Rippers” – An extreme example of when branding goes wrong

 Can you imagine the creative direction given to that logo and costume designer?
-One can only imagine he/she likely does not showcase the end product at the top of their design portfolio – unless they’re applying to work for a fun house or a boss with a particularly crude sense of humour.
+One can only imagine they likely don’t want to showcase the end product at the top of their design portfolio – unless they’re applying to work for a fun house or a boss with a particularly crude sense of humour.

 While we appreciate Martin’s dedication to his enterprise, when thousands of your target audience members are outraged at your choices, it may be time to change – rather than defend – them.

 Despite the popular saying, all press is certainly not good press and the Rippers proved this.
-From the Executive Director of London, Ontario’s Women’s Shelter through to the National Post, parents and news outlets alike sent daggers the team’s way.
+From the Executive Director of London, Ontario’s Women’s Shelter through to the Globe and Mail, parents and sports news outlets alike sent daggers the team’s way.
 The franchise was basically boycotted and, less than a year after this major marketing mishap, they folded.

 The thing about brands is once they are damaged, they are extremely hard to repair.
 So, how could the Rippers have avoided this monumental marketing catastrophe?
 Equally as important, how can you safeguard yourself against a branding whoopsie of small or stadium-sized proportions?